kanaria69/Mainecoco/README.md

-## What did the father tomato say to the baby tomato whilst on a family walk?
-Ketchup.
+## What did one wall say to the other wall?
+I'll meet you at the corner!